-Table No. 5.2 : List of Departments in the US and T Sl.No Minister Resp data, issuing patents and trade the environment and oceanic of scientific and technical reso telecommunications and tech exports by assisting and enforci 8 Department of Labor The Department of Labor over strong American workforce.
-The safe working conditions, minir employment discrimination, an 9 Department of Health and Human Services The mission of the Department national, economic, and energy The DOE promotes America's development of reliable, clean, a federal funding for scientific res and innovation - ensuring Ame improving the quality of life for 10 Department of Housing and Urban Development The Department of Housing a the federal agency responsible that address America's housing the nation's communities, and Department plays a major role lower- and moderate-income far and rent subsidy programs.
-11 Department of Transportation The mission of the Department of a fast, safe, efficient, accessible and

-Department of Energy
+Table No. 5.2: List of Departments in the US and Their Responsibilities Contd.
+Sl.No Minister Responsibilities data, issuing patents and trademarks, improving understanding of the environment and oceanic life, and ensuring the effective use of scientific and technical resources.
+The agency also formulates telecommunications and technology policy, and promotes U.S. exports by assisting and enforcing international trade agreements.
+8 Department of Labor The Department of Labor oversees federal programs for ensuring a strong American workforce.
+These programs address job training, safe working conditions, minimum hourly wage and overtime pay, employment discrimination, and unemployment insurance.
+9 Department of Health and Human Services The mission of the Department of Energy (DOE) is to advance the national, economic, and energy security of the United States.
+The DOE promotes America's energy security by encouraging the development of reliable, clean, and affordable energy.
+It administers federal funding for scientific research to further the goal of discovery and innovation - ensuring American economic competitiveness and improving the quality of life for Americans.
+10 Department of Housing and Urban Development The Department of Housing and Urban Development (HUD) is the federal agency responsible for national policies and programs that address America's housing needs, that improve and develop the nation's communities, and that enforce fair housing laws.
+The Department plays a major role in supporting home-ownership for lower- and moderate-income families through its mortgage insurance and rent subsidy programs.
+11 Department of Transportation The mission of the Department of Transportation (DOT) is to ensure a fast, safe, efficient, accessible and convenient transportation system that meets our vital national interests and enhances the quality of life of the American people.
+12 Department of Energy The mission of the Department of Energy (DOE) is to advance the national, economic, and energy security of the United States.
+The DOE promotes America's energy security by encouraging the development of reliable, clean, and affordable energy.
+It administers federal funding for scientific research to further the goal of discovery and innovation - ensuring American economic competitiveness and improving the quality of life for Americans.
+13 Department of Education The mission of the Department of Education is to promote student achievement and preparation for competition in a global economy by fostering educational excellence and ensuring equal access to educational opportunity.